CompSciJosh/MCAD-README-Only/README.md

 ```

 ---
-## If the terminal is restarted, activate the virtual environment again before running main CLI or interactive shell
+## If the terminal is restarted, activate the virtual environment again before running the main CLI or interactive shell
 ```bash
 source ~/PycharmProjects/jams/.venv/bin/activate
 ```